vergauwenthomas/MetObs_toolkit/docs/special_topics.rst

         *0 missing observations
         *records range: 2021-02-27 08:56:22+00:00 --> 2021-03-13 18:45:56+00:00 (total duration:  14 days 09:49:34)

-We can the assumed frequency of the toolkit for each station in the .metadf attribute:
+The toolkit assumes a certain value for the frequency for each station.
+We can find this in the .metadf attribute:

 .. code-block:: python